buptexplorers/OFB-VR/README.md

 # run extracting script

 ```
-Since FlowNet2 can not run detection on raw images of 2880*1440 resulution, we need to downsample the input images first.
+Since FlowNet2 can not run detection on raw images of 2880*1440 resolution, we need to downsample the input images first.
 ```
 # return to OFV-VR project root
 cd ..